Email & SMS marketing so good, it’s boring

 How to stop fake signups on your website

 The dangers of fake signups are clear.
-Next comes the question of how to stop spam bots on your website.
+You must be thinking now of a question that every business owner and marketer asks: “How to stop spam bots on my website?”

 1. Use reCAPTCHA

-Consider using reCAPTCHA to verify your sign-ups.
-It is free of charge and isn’t too inconvenient for the user. reCAPTCHA is a fraud detection tool from Google that recognizes bots automatically.
-It is free and convenient to use.
-Best yet, spambots cannot get past it.
-This makes it an easy way of protecting your contact list, and thus, keeping your website from fake signups.
+Consider using reCAPTCHA to verify your signups.
+It’s free of charge and isn’t too inconvenient for the user. reCAPTCHA is a fraud detection tool from Google that recognizes bots automatically and stops them from signing up for your emails.
+This makes it easy to protect your contact list and keep your website from fake signups.

 A typical reCAPTCHA form looks like this: